- 1 5 Best RV Wheel Chocks Reviewed:

 - Made of substantial, hard plastic for maximum durability.

-- Has a UV inhibitor
+- It has a UV inhibitor

 - Easy to install

-- Works well on any kind of surface
+- Works well on any surface

 - Effective at stopping vehicle’s backward or forward movement